DigitalOcean Spaces is an object storage service designed to make it easy and cost effective to store and serve large amounts of data.

 Next, we’ll use

 rclone to explore our buckets and sync data between them.

 Now that our configuration is complete, we are ready to transfer our files.

 Both of the regions we defined are displayed.

-We can view the available Spaces by asking
+We can view the available buckets by asking

 rclone to list the “directories” associated with the remotes (make sure to add the colon to the end of the remote name):